CharuGupta-eng/vsdOSPowerCalc/README.md

 ### linux or ubuntu users
  step 1 : Open your terminal (ctrl + Alt + T), then type these command
+    FOR PYTHON 2

     sudo apt-get install python-pip
+   FOR PYTHON 3

+    sudo apt-get install python3-pip

 Step 2: Write this command also

      sudo python3 -m pip install pandas